 To order ROS information pack or other publications, please call: 01761 471771 or email email@example.com

 The Royal Osteoporosis Society https://theros.org.uk has a telephone helpline run by their specialist Helpline nurses 01761 472721.
 Their email is firstname.lastname@example.org

 The helpline is staffed by osteoporosis nurses and is available 9:00 – 12:30 and 1:30 – 17:00 on Monday-Friday.

 The Guernsey Group https://theros.org.uk/information-and-support/support-in-your-area/find-your-local-support-group/guernsey/ was founded in 1996.
 We offer support and information to those Islanders affected by osteoporosis and to anyone else who is interested in the subject.

-Informal meetings are held throughout the year with talks on a variety of subjects concerning health or of general interest; an annual walk or special event; and fund raising activities.
+Informal meetings are held throughout the year on a variety of osteoporosis related subjects; general interest talks; an annual walk etc or special event; and fund raising activities.
 Two lunches are held each year that provides an additional informal opportunity to meet other people affected by the disease.

 The Harold Collas room is at the rear of the building.
 There is plenty of parking on site and Route P2 bus passes the door.
 There is disabled access.

 Very important: The Douzaine’s address is incorrectly identified on the Google map for the Support Group.
 Please see Perry’s P10 D1 for the correct location.